tomzx/blog.tomrochette.com-content/agi/books/ian-goodfellow-deep-learning/article.md

 * The name "Adam" derives from the phrase "adaptive moments"
 * It is perhaps best seen as a variant on the combination of RMSProp and momentum with a few important distinctions:
 	* Momentum is incorporated directly as an estimate of the first order moment (with exponential weighting) of the gradient
-	* Adam includes bias corrections to the estimates of both the first-order moments (the mometum term) and the (uncentered) second-order moments to account for their initialization at the origin
+	* Adam includes bias corrections to the estimates of both the first-order moments (the momentum term) and the (uncentered) second-order moments to account for their initialization at the origin
 * Adam is generally regarded as being fairly robust to the choice of hyperparameters, though the learning rate sometimes needs to be changed from the suggested default

 ### 8.7 Optimization Strategies and Meta-Algorithms
 ### 8.7.1 Batch Normalization
-* Normalize (substract the mean and divide by the standard deviation) every entry of a matrix $\boldsymbol{H}$ which is a minibatch of activations of the layer to normalize
+* Normalize (subtract the mean and divide by the standard deviation) every entry of a matrix $\boldsymbol{H}$ which is a minibatch of activations of the layer to normalize
 * In order to maintain the expressive power of the (neural) network, it is common to replace the batch of hidden unit actions $\boldsymbol{H}$ with $\boldsymbol{\gamma H'} + \boldsymbol{\beta}$ rather than the simply normalized $\boldsymbol{H'}
 	* It's easier to learn $\boldsymbol{\gamma}$ and $\boldsymbol{\beta}$ than the complicated interaction between the parameters in the layers below $\boldsymbol{H}$